Top of the page

-Doctors use CT scans to study areas of the body, such as the brain, chest, or belly.
+Doctors use CT scans to study areas of the body, such as the brain, chest, belly, spine, bones, or joints.
 CT scans are also used to assist with or check on the success of a procedure or surgery.

 Let your child know that a CT scan doesn't hurt.

 If your child gets nervous in tight spaces, ask the doctor if your child will need sedation to help relax before the test.
-You can also ask if your child will swallow a contrast material before the test.
+You can also ask if your child will swallow a contrast material before the test or if your child will have contrast materials (dye) put into an I.V. in the arm.
 The doctor will tell you if your child should stop eating or drinking before the test.